Mouse-GYM/auto-trainer/README.md

 ## Requirements
 Absent specific camera support, *Auto Trainer* is independent of platform and Python version >= 3.8.
 Choice of cameras may place requirements on platform or Python version.

+Anaconda is required for full feature support, although most functionality will work in a vanilla venv.

 ### Teledyne/Blackfly Camera Support